erkan000/erkan000.github.io/not/_java/chapter3.md

 ### Benefits of the DAO Pattern

 The benefits of the DAO pattern are\
-■ It abstracts and encapsulates all access to a data source.
+-It abstracts and encapsulates all access to a data source.
 It manages the connection to the data source to obtain and store data.\
-■ It promotes programming to an interface.
+-It promotes programming to an interface.
 It completely hides the data Access implementation from its clients.\
-■ It decouples the business logic layer and persistence layer.
+-It decouples the business logic layer and persistence layer.
 It makes the code independent of any changes to a data source or its vendor (for example, plaintext, XML, LDAP, MySQL, Oracle, or DB2).\
 ■ It promotes flexibility.
 Because the interfaces accessible to client